 Getting Started

-Our aim is to provide Python implementations of the post-processing & analysis functions available in CDFTOOLS alongside new diagnostics (e.g., surface-forced water mass transformation), which are compatible with generalised vertical coordinate systems (e.g., MEs).
+Our aim is to provide a collection of recipes implementing the post-processing & analysis functions available in CDFTOOLS alongside new diagnostics (e.g., surface-forced water mass transformation), which are compatible with generalised vertical coordinate systems (e.g., MES).

 NEMODataTree

-NEMO Cookbook utilises the NEMODataTree object, which is an extension of the xarray.DataTree and an alternative to the xgcm grid object.
+NEMODataTree is an extension of the xarray.DataTree object and an alternative to the xgcm grid object.

-Store output variables defined on NEMO T/U/V/W grids using the modelβs native (i, j, k) curvilinear coordinate system.
+- Store output variables defined on NEMO T, U, V, W, F grids using the modelβs native (i, j, k) curvilinear coordinate system.

 Quick Start